ntbngannn/ntbngannn/README.md

 </p>

 🤗 Hi there!
 My name is Nguyen Tra Bao Ngan.
 I am currently a 4th-year student majoring in Computer Networks and Data Communications at the University of Information Technology, VNUHCM.
-I have a strong passion for the world of technology, particularly in the fields of DevOps, System Administration, and Front-end Development.
+I have a strong passion for the world of technology, particularly in the fields of DevOps, System Administration, Embedded Software, and Front-end Development.
 I am always eager to learn new things and expand my skillset, and I am constantly seeking opportunities to challenge myself and grow as a programmer.

 I am particularly interested in the intersection of software development and operations, and I am fascinated by the ability of DevOps practices to streamline workflows and improve efficiency.
 I am also passionate about creating user-friendly and visually appealing front-end interfaces, and I enjoy the challenge of crafting code that is both functional and aesthetically pleasing. 🤗✌️